Electrical, Lighting

 To give the clip a little clearance, you will have to cut away some drywall.
 Bend the wire back onto the clip by using a needle-nose plier.
 To make sure there is no interference with the dimmer switch, pinch it down tightly.

-With the help of your wire cutters, cut the ends of the wire off.
-Strip around 3/8-inch of insulation off the ends so you can proceed to connect the wires.
+With the help of your wire cutters, cut the ends off.
+Strip around 3/8-inch of insulation off the ends so you can proceed to connect the wires, ensuring to secure them with electrical tape.

 Step 9: Connecting the Wires

 Connecting the right dimmer is one of the most crucial steps of the entire process.
-If your dimmer has wires that are stranded, you will need to hold the wire tightener in such a way that the stranded wire stands up from the solid wire by about 1/8-inch.
+If your dimmer has stranded wires, hold the wire tightener so the stranded wire stands up 1/8-inch from the solid wire.

 Match the sizes and number of wires to the connectors.
-By twisting the connector clockwise, fit the wires tightly.
-In case your dimmer has screw terminals, you will need to strip off 3/4-inch of insulation from each wire by forming a loop with the help of your needle-nose pliers.
+By twisting the connector clockwise, fit the wires.
+If your dimmer has screw terminals, use needle-nose pliers to strip off 3/4-inch of insulation from each wire.

 Step 10: Put the Cover Plate back on.

-The last step would be to neatly fold up the wires and putting them back in the box.
+The last step would be to fold up the wires and put them back in the box.
 After doing so, screw the dimmer onto the box and install the cover plate.
-Turn the power back on and test your newly installed dimmer!
+Turn the power back on and test your installed dimmer!

-Now you will be able to adjust the brightness of the lights in your home easily and reduce the amount of electricity you use.
+Now, you will be able to adjust the brightness of the lights in your home and reduce the amount of electricity you use.
 As a result, this will reduce your electric bill in the long run.

 What is the best dimmer switch to buy?

-Now that you know how to replace your light switch with a dimmer switch, you probably wonder which type of dimmer should you buy.
+Now that you know how to replace your light switch with a dimmer switch, you wonder which type of dimmer you should buy.

-Choosing and buying a dimmer switch can be tricky because there are many dimmers available on the market.
-Several companies offer dimmer switches in different price ranges as well as different qualities.
+Choosing and buying a dimmer switch can be tricky because many dimmers are available on the market.
+Several companies offer dimmer switches in different price ranges and qualities.

-As with any electric component, it is crucial to purchase a good quality dimmer to avoid risky situations in the future.
+As with any electric component, it is crucial to buy a good quality dimmer to avoid risky situations in the future.

 1. Insteon Remote Control Dimmer Switch

-This one is perhaps one of our favorites because this is a modern-day unique dimmer switch.
-This Insteon dimmer switch allows you to access your home’s lighting through your phone, making it extremely easy to dim the lights whenever required.
+This one is one of our favorites because it is a modern-day, unique dimmer switch.
+With this Insteon dimmer switch, you can control your home’s lights from your phone.
+It’s simple to dim them whenever you want.

-A significant advantage to this particular dimmer switch is that it does not require a C-wire, which many houses with a more traditional wiring system lack.
-Installing this dimmer switch is relatively easy since you will not have to do any rewiring to replace your regular light switches.
+One great thing about this dimmer switch is that it doesn’t need a C-wire.
+Many older houses don’t have one.
+Installing this dimmer switch is easy since you will not have to do any rewiring to replace your regular light switches.
 This dimmer gives you great value for money and allows you to customize your home lighting to your desire.

 2. Wemo Wi-Fi Smart Dimmer Switch

-Wi-Fi dimmer switches have grown in popularity over the recent years, and rightfully so, these switches make it super easy to control the lighting in our homes without much trouble at all.
-This dimmer is considered to be one of the most versatile switches available on the market.
+Wi-Fi dimmer switches have grown in popularity over the recent years, and rightfully so; these switches make it super easy to control the lighting in our homes without much trouble.
+This dimmer is considered one of the most versatile switches available.

-With the ability to access it using the Wemo app, it makes for an excellent option for anyone looking for a smart dimmer switch.
+With the ability to access it using the Wemo app, it makes for an excellent option for anyone looking for a smart dimmer switch, especially for controlling multiple switch locations.

 A unique feature offered by this dimmer switch is the ‘away mode scheduling.’
-This mode essentially allows you to make it seem like your house is occupied even when you are away to increase your home’s security.
+This mode makes it seem like your house is occupied even when you are away to increase your home’s security.

-This feature can surely come in handy if you are a frequent traveler and want to ensure that your home will remain safe from thefts.
-If you want a smart dimmer switch to replace regular light switches, this a great option without a doubt.
+This feature can be useful if you are a frequent traveler and want to ensure that your home will remain safe from theft.
+If you want a smart dimmer switch to replace regular light switches, this is a great option.

 3. Lutron Maestro Dual Dimmer and Switch

 It also has LEDs, which can help when looking for light switches in the dark.
-Alongside this, the LEDs can also provide you with physical cues of your light’s set brightness levels with just one glance.
+Alongside this, the LEDs can provide physical cues of your light’s set brightness levels with just one glance.

 If you do not have a neutral wire running through your circuits, this is the right dimmer for you.
-Since it does not require a neutral wire, the installation of this switch is much easier, and you get the benefit of a combined light switch and a dimmer.
+Since it does not require a neutral wire, installing this switch is much easier, and you get the benefit of a combined light switch and a dimmer.

 4. GE Slide Dimmer Rocker Wall Switch